wp-plugins/responsive-column-widgets/readme.txt

 `[responsive_column_widgets columns="5 | 800: 4 | 600 : 2 | 480: 1"]` will show the widgets in 5 columns when the browser widths is greater than 800, and 4 when the browser width is 800 to 601, and 2 when the browser width is 600 to 481, and 1 when the browser width is less than or equal to 480.

 = Use PHP code for Themes =
-The widget box can be dispayed outside post/pages.
+The widget box can be displayed outside post/pages.
 Putting a PHP code into the theme is one way of doing it.
 Use the `ResponsiveColumnWidgets()` function.

 For instance,